Mokshith456/Avalanch_module1/README.md

 - **Parameters**: An unsigned integer, value.
 - **Description**: If the value is not between 100 and 999, the transaction is reverted with a specific error message.

+ You can compile the code by simply clicking Ctrl+S, then deploy the smart contract by clicking the deploy option on the left side of your screen.
+Once the smart contract is deployed, you can provide the parameters to the functions and experiment to see how the code works.

 ## Authors